Very well organised and great communicators who work cohesively as a team.

 The coronavirus pandemic and lockdown measures have resulted in significant numbers of UK businesses having temporarily to close down or drastically reduce their operations.
 This has caused considerable loss of income and other damage.

 We represent businesses that are claiming under their business interruption (BI) insurance policies for losses arising from the coronavirus pandemic.
 Many businesses across the country are finding that their insurers are either failing to confirm that losses are covered under their BI policy or have declined cover completely (and in some cases are stalling or even failing to respond to enquiries).

 A test case against insurers brought in the High Court by the regulator, the Financial Conduct Authority (FCA), with the intention of resolving some key contractual uncertainties and ‘causation’ issues, has led to the court making declarations on the application and interpretation of sample wordings.
 That decision was appealed to the Supreme Court which handed down its landmark ruling in favour of policyholders on 15 January 2021.
-The judgment will now be distilled into a new set of declarations.

 Although the judgment is largely welcome news for policyholders, it has the following limitations: